AI4Finance-Foundation/Awesome_AI4Finance/README.md

 ______________________

-**Feedback: If you have any ideas or you want any other content to be added to this list, feel free to contribute.**
+**Feedback: If you have any ideas or you want any other content to be added to this list, feel free to recommend.**